MartinR2345/MiniComplianceProgram/README.md

  <p align="center">
  <strong>Phase Six: Add the Requirements, Owners On The Sheet </strong> <br/>

+ I use ChatGPT to assist with adding the requirements, and owners to this google sheet.
+I rewrote every line and use ChatGPT as a mentor, not a quick fix.

 <p align="center">
  <img src="https://i.imgur.com/SjMBfwo.png" height="80%" width="80%" alt="twentyControls"/>